viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 frame.setVisible(true);
 {% endhighlight %}

-The app is ready to be started:
+The app is ready to be started.

 {% highlight ruby %}
 public class Main {